EstebanPajares/spotifu/README.md

 # spotifu

-Project spotifu, implemented from a design in Figma [Curso de Flexbox Layout y Componentes](https://leonidasesteban.com/cursos/flexbox-componentes)
+Project spotifu, implemented from a design in Figma: [course of Flexbox Layout and Components](https://leonidasesteban.com/cursos/flexbox-componentes)

 ## Desktop